neicnordic/neic-sda/docs/db.md

 > Any changes done to database schema initialization should be reflected
 > in a schema migration script.

-Whenever you need to change the database schema, we recommended changing both the database initialization scripts (and bumping the bootstrapped schema version) as well as creating the corresponding migration script to perform the changes on a database in use.
+For any required modifications to the database schema, it is advisable to update both the database initialization scripts (along with incrementing the bootstrapped schema version) and generate the corresponding migration script to execute the changes on a currently active database.

 Migration scripts should be placed in `/migratedb.d/` in the *sensitive-data-archive* repo (<https://github.com/neicnordic/sensitive-data-archive/tree/main/postgresql>).
-We recommend naming them corresponding to the schema version they provide migration to.
+It is advised to name these scripts in alignment with the schema version to which they facilitate migration.
 There is an "empty" migration script (`01.sql`) that can be used as a template.